Hopding/pdf-lib/README.md

 // Create a new PDFDocument
 const pdfDoc = await PDFDocument.create()

-// Embed the American flag PDF bytes await pdfDoc.attach(fileAttachment, fileName)
+// Attach the external file to the new PDFDocument await pdfDoc.attach(fileAttachment, fileName)

 // Serialize the PDFDocument to bytes (a Uint8Array)